Temples of Jaipur Half-Day Tour - Photo 1, Temples of Jaipur Half-Day Tour

 Itinerary

-Your first stop will be Galtaji, an ancient Hindu pilgrimage site built into the Aravalli Hills, over 6 miles from Jaipur city centre.
-This complex includes several temples and water tanks, filled by sacred springs, where pilgrims perform purification rituals.
-The Hanuman temple, known as the Monkey Temple, is home to friendly monkeys.
-The hilltop shrines offer spectacular views over Jaipur.
+You'll be picked up from your hotel in Jaipur in the morning to start exploring the most important temples in Rajasthan.
+First stop will be Galtaji, an ancient Hindu pilgrimage site located over 6 miles from Jaipur city center.
+The complex includes many temples and water tanks filled by sacred springs.
+The Hanuman temple, known as the Monkey Temple, features friendly monkeys and offers stunning views from the hilltop shrines.

 Important information